 How do we fix it?

-We have to stop relying on imports and stop printing money basically.
+We have to stop relying on an imbalanced trade system and stop printing money basically.
 Or at least work towards that end.
-Here's how:
+Here's how I will address that:

 I will order all tariffs be investigated and certified across all business sectors and compared with domestic production costs and prices to ensure imports have no advantage over domestic manufacturing, and raise them where we need to.
 (Like we should have been doing all along and without question.) but that's not all.

-I will implement a transparent system irrevocably and directly linking tariffs and subsidies to the same administrative principles and directives that govern our social security, allowing for sustainable global trade with other nations and economies while protecting the value of our dollar and our economy.
-Plainly speaking this means that all tariff money collected will be sequestered specifically for exported goods, and at unrestricted free market rates; and made available on demand and as needed to our exporters.
+I will implement a transparent system irrevocably and directly linking tariffs and subsidies together, allowing for sustainable global trade with other nations and economies while protecting the value of our dollar and our economy.
+This means that all tariff money collected will be sequestered specifically for exported goods, and made available on demand and as needed to and for our exporters.

 I will order that incentives be added to the tax code, allowing domestic small businesses to increase inventories without paying tax on moneys earned and reinvested that way.